clucp

 Intro

 Calling scp /etc/my.cnf node2:/etc/ on a node which is part of a Corosync cluster gets annoying after a while.
-That command has also redundant information in it:
+That command requires you to enter redundant information, too:

-That's where clucp comes in.
+That's where clucp comes into play.
 It enables you to copy one or multiple files among all cluster nodes with just one command.
-It depends on Corosync, which is also the basis for Pacemaker, a cluster resource manager, which is in charge of making resources like ip addresses and services high available.
+It depends on Corosync, which is also the basis for Pacemaker, a cluster resource manager, which is in charge of making resources like ip addresses and services highly available.
 On each cluster node you have to start an additional service called clucpd.
 Then, you can copy a file from one node to all other nodes:

 [root@node1 ~]# clucp /etc/hosts